“So, does it warrant the ‘Skyrace’ label?” Thomas Bosnjak, the race director, asked me about the Hochkönigman Skyrace. With a grin.

 From there, finally, it’s all downhill back to Maria Alm.

-(A description plus GPS track for download will soon be available at www.timeandtours.com)
+(A description plus GPS track for download is available at www.timeandtours.com)

 Skyrace?
 Or Hellrace?